info443-wi22/project-1-fretws/README.md

 # Architecture of a Seeing-eye Application

 This code base is for an Android Application called 'Rekognition.'
 Developed by Will Song, Tom Nguyen, and myself, this application allows users to take pictures and have any text or objects detected in the image read aloud to them.
-This is intended to be used by those with vision impairments.
+This is intended to be used by those with vision impairments, and facilitates this by reading detected text and object labels aloud to the user.

-## Structure Diagrams
+## Structure Overview

 ### Top level architecture of the application

+Stores are the logic layer that bridges between the UI and the Device Storage, and Services are the logic layer that bridges to the Firebase backend.
+Stores encapsulate choices about what information to store about the images and how to store it.

+Services encapsulate choices about what Firebase endpoint to use and when.
+Requests to Firebase are made directly by the Services, and therefore the Services package must also encapsulate information about the structure of queries and responses made to and from Firebase.

+Activities are composed of Fragments, and Adapters are used by certain fragments to populate UI list items with data.

 ![architecture diagram](/imgs/Top_Level_Architecture.png)

 ### More Detailed architecture of the application

+ViewModels act as the subject in a subject-observer pattern.
+The Fragments and Stores observe and initiate changes in the Viewmodels.

 ![architecture diagram](/imgs/Detailed_Architecture.png)

 ### Sequence diagram showing how an image of text goes from being captured by the user to being read aloud

-Using an img tag with a width of 1600px and a height of 1080px did not change the readability of the diagram.
-Instead, click on the image to get a better viewing experience.
+Each step in the sequence is labelled with its number in the sequence.
+Self-connections such as 3, 4, and 14 are all internal processing done by their corresonding component.
+While these are not the only internal steps that occur in this sequence, these are the internal steps that are necessary for understanding the sequence as a whole.
 <!-- <img src="https://user-images.githubusercontent.com/62970170/150383233-6d5f1bfc-9510-489e-bfdf-7942a73f9eaf.png" width="1600" height="1080"> -->
 ![architecture diagram](/imgs/Image_Capture_Sequence.png)

+The part of the architecture that we will focus on most is the Services package.
+Specifically, FirebaseFunctionsService -- the service that handles the complexity of calling the right endpoint of the Firebase API for each image and processing Json responses from the API into a more usable form.

 ## Testing